driessenslucas/researchproject/Thesis.md

 #### alternative environment design
 \
 \
-Note: this in my opinion is not entirely necessary, but it would be an alternative to existing environment design.
+Note: This, in my opinion is not entirely necessary, but it would be an alternative to existing environment design.
 I believe that with the previous suggestions, the current environment would be sufficient.

-As I mentioned before, A more complex environment could help, now this does not mean using a different library or software, but rather just a more complex action space or just a bigger maze.
+As I mentioned before, A more complex environment could help.
+Now this does not mean using a different library or software, but rather just a more complex action space or just a bigger maze.
 This would give the agent the opportunity to have more flexibility in its movements.

-You would potentially need to adjust the agent to allow for diagonal movements, and adjust the training parameters to allow for longer training times and more exploration, adjust the termination conditions should also allow for more steps to be made.
+You would potentially need to adjust the agent to allow for diagonal movements, and adjust the training parameters to allow for longer training times and more exploration.
+Adjusting the termination conditions should also allow for more steps to be taken.

 **Alternative maze layout:**